Whitewashed buildings line a street in the Kasbah of the Oudaias in Rabat, Morocco

 Four Seasons Hotel Rabat at Kasr Al Bahr

-Recently opened, this luxurious 5-star hotel enjoys an enviable location in the city’s historic centre.
+Recently opened, this luxurious 5-star hotel enjoys an enviable setting overlooking the Atlantic Ocean.
 It is housed in the 18th-century Kasr Al Bahr, or “Palace by the Sea,” and beautifully merges Morocco’s rich history with a modern luxury experience.

 If you’re planning a solo trip to Rabat and money is no object, then this is the place to stay!

-Surrounded by stunning gardens, the hotel features 200 air-conditioned guest rooms.
-They’re equipped with all the modern comforts you could wish for.
+Surrounded by stunning gardens, the hotel features 200 air-conditioned guest rooms equipped with all the modern comforts you could wish for.
 Aside from pillow-top beds and Egyptian cotton linens, there are private balconies with breathtaking ocean views.

 This Four Seasons also boasts an on-site spa, two swimming pools and high-end dining options, including the Parisian-inspired Brasserie Marie.